Omega (Epica album)

-Omega (stylized as Ωmega) is the eighth studio album by the Dutch symphonic metal band Epica.
+Omega (stylized as Ωmega) is the eighth studio album by Dutch symphonic metal band Epica.
 It was released on 26 February 2021 via Nuclear Blast.

 Production

 Simone Simons had stated on 1 February 2020 that pre-production for the next album had been completed.
 On 11 March 2020, the band entered the studio to begin recording their album, while in turn released studio vlogs showing the album making process for the studio album.

 Mark Jansen had said in an interview that the album's release date could be delayed as a result of the COVID-19 pandemic affecting the recording sessions.
 It was reported that on 17 April 2020 that Simone Simons had finished recording vocals for the new album.
 Mark Jansen later confirmed on September 2, 2020 that the album had been recorded, mixed and mastered with orchestrations and choir having been wrapped up before the band began recording.

-On 6 January 2021, it was confirmed that Vicky Psarakis (The Agonist) and Zaher Zorgati (Myrath) would provide guest vocals on the album, for the songs "Twilight Reverie – The Hypnagogic State" and "Code of Life".
+On 6 January 2021, it was confirmed that Vicky Psarakis and Zaher Zorgati would provide guest vocals on the album, for the songs "Twilight Reverie – The Hypnagogic State" and "Code of Life".

 In the fourteenth vlog documenting the production of the album which was released on the band's YouTube channel on 9 February 2021, Jansen discussed the concept of the album itself: "We as humanity, we were drifting apart like competition, you see that in the corporations' competition.
 And while we in fact, flourish while we are working together."
 Regarding the album title, he stated additionally: "There was the Omega Point theory that comes to the surface in the lyrics and the Omega Point theory, is dealing about the scientific speculation and spiritual view that we are, fated to spiral towards one point of divine unification."